 "Conspire" means "breathe together" in Latin.
 Conspiracy is intimate.
 The conspirators are vulnerable to each other, open with their thoughts because they have common interests.
 The conspiracy must remain secret because it only serves those interests.

 From this point of view conspiracies, and by extension conspiracy theories, are as natural as communication.
 Why then are people today reluctant to say, "I have a conspiracy theory"?

 Perhaps the rumors are true, that the CIA promoted a negative connotation for the phrase "conspiracy theory" to embarrass people who doubted the Warren Report on President Kennedy's assassination.
 If that conspiracy theory is true, it was a brilliant move, stunningly successful.

-It's interesting too that the word "paranoia" is understood by almost everyone while its opposite, "pronoia" (referring to denial that there are people conspiring against one, when in fact there are) is mostly unknown.
+It's interesting too that the word "paranoia" is understood by almost everyone while its opposite, "pronoia" (referring to denial that there are people conspiring against one when in fact there are) is mostly unknown.

 But what can I do with my conspiracy theory about Big Pharma other than blog about it?
 There's no legal action to be taken since I have no evidence, and because the pills often work, there's little hope of inspiring a pro-dream movement against medical science.
-People would think: What have dreams done for me lately?
+People would ask: What have dreams done for me lately?

-The only struggle for change I'm interested in is the struggle to reattach a neutral connotation to the phrase "conspiracy theory," so that, if you laugh at my theory about Big Pharma nixing dreams, it will have to be because you can prove it isn't true, not because I can't prove it is true.
+The only struggle for change I'm interested in is the struggle to reattach a neutral connotation to the phrase "conspiracy theory," so that if you laugh at my theory about Big Pharma nixing dreams, it will have to be because you can prove it isn't true, not because I can't prove it is true.